Practical Class Instructions:

 - Predictors: Can you find a “red flag” in the early notes that predicts who will quit later?

-- Documentation Gaps: If a patient quit, did the staff actually record any follow-up attempts or social assessments?
+- Documentation Gaps: If a patient quit, did the staff actually record any follow-up attempts?

 - Side Effect Mapping: Track the correlation between documented nausea/hepatitis and the date of discontinuation.

-- Power: Explain how analyzing the entire 2024 cohort (150 patients) is stronger than small interview samples.
+- Power: Explain how analyzing the entire 2024 cohort (150 patients) is stronger than small samples.

 Evaluation Criteria: